 Non-compete agreements – also known as restrictive covenants or covenants not to compete – limit the right of an employee or business to freely compete.
 They are supposed to protect employers against unfair competition by their former employees and the competing businesses that hire them.
 An employee who signs a non-compete agreement promises not to engage in certain competitive activities both during and after termination of employment.
 To be enforceable, a non-compete agreement can only protect an employer’s legitimate business interests and must be reasonable in scope, duration and geography.

-Our contract lawyers at Kramer & Kramer possess 75 years of combined experience drafting non-compete agreements and assisting businesses with enforcement against non-compliant former workers.
+Our contract lawyer at Kramer & Kramer, PLC, possesses 32 years of experience drafting non-compete agreements and assisting businesses with enforcement against non-compliant former workers.
 We also advise employees who have signed non-compete agreements about possible defenses and exit strategies.

 Often a business needs carefully drafted non-compete agreements to protect their business investment, relationships and goodwill.
 Errors can void non-compete agreements, leaving a business vulnerable to risks.
 Our contract lawyers carefully draft non-compete agreements that protect businesses’ interests.
-In addition, we have years of experience vigorously enforcing these agreements when violations improperly threaten a company's ability to conduct business.
+In addition, our attorney has years of experience vigorously enforcing these agreements when violations improperly threaten a company’s ability to conduct business.